atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

   and other components interested in using the Evacuation API.
 - Re-evaluate whether adding additional metrics and events would be helpful.
 And update the KEP with existing ones.
+- Consider adding information to a pod to indicate that it is being evacuated.
+For example via a condition.

 #### GA